-The effect of single and repeated oral administration of lyophilized decoction of couch grass, in a dose 20 mg/kg, on lipid metabolism in normal and streptozotocin-induced diabetic rats was studied by Maghrani et al (2004).
-The tested extract was prepared of 1g of dried Triticum repens (L.) Beauv., rhizoma, in 100ml of water and lyophilized with the yield 14%.
+The effect of single and repeated oral administration of lyophilised decoction of couch grass, in a 20 mg/kg dose, on lipid metabolism in normal and streptozotocin-induced diabetic rats was studied by Maghrani et al. (2004).
+The tested extract was prepared using 1 g of dried Triticum repens (L.) Beauv., rhizoma, in 100 ml of water and lyophilised with the yield 14%.
 In normal rats the extract induced significant decrease in the plasma triglycerides concentrations, observed 4 days and 1 week after repeated oral administration.
 The treatment caused a significant decrease of plasma cholesterol levels was observed only 1 week after repeated oral administration to diabetic rats.
-The decrease was observed 6 hours after a single oral administration of the extract.
-Four days after repeated oral administration of the extract, the plasma cholesterol level was significantly decreased and it remained so after 2 weeks.
-The repeated oral administration of the aqueous extract caused also significant decrease in body weight 2 weeks after oral treatment.
-In rats with sever hyperglycaemia the extract treatment induced reduction of lipid levels and body weight (Maghrani et al. 2004).
+The decrease was observed 6 h after a single oral administration of the extract.
+Four days after repeated oral administration of the extract, the plasma cholesterol level was significantly decreased, and it remained so after 2 weeks.
+The repeated oral administration of the aqueous extract also caused significant decrease in body weight 2 weeks after the oral treatment.
+In rats with severe hyperglycaemia the extract treatment induced reduction of lipid levels and body weight (Maghrani et al., 2004).

-The hypoglycaemic effect of an lyophilised aqueous extract of Triticum repens (L.) Beauv., rhizomes harvested and in the same location in Maroc than in the former publication, dried in 40°C and processed by decoction of 1 g in 10 ml boiling water, filtration and lyophilsation, was investigated in normal and streptozotocin-induced diabetic rats.
-After a single oral administration of dose 20 mg/kg of the extract (dissolved 1 g/100 ml of water) a significant decrease in blood glucose levels in diabetic rats was observed.
-The blood glucose levels were normalized after 2 weeks of daily oral administration of 20 mg/kg of the extract.
-Significant reduction of blood glucose levels were also noticed in normal rats after acute and chronic treatment.
+The hypoglycaemic effect of a lyophilised aqueous extract of Triticum repens (L.) Beauv., rhizomes harvested in Morocco, dried at 40°C and processed by decoction of 1 g in 10 ml boiling water, filtration and lyophilsation, was investigated in normal and streptozotocin-induced diabetic rats.
+After a single oral administration of 20 mg/kg dose of the extract (dissolved 1 g/100 ml of water) a significant decrease in blood glucose levels in diabetic rats was observed.
+The blood glucose levels were normalised after 2 weeks of daily oral administration of 20 mg/kg of the extract.
+Significant reduction of blood glucose levels was also noticed in normal rats after acute and chronic treatment.
 No changes were observed in basal plasma insulin concentrations after treatment in either normal or diabetic rats.
-The authors remarked that the couch grass rhizome aqueous extract is traditionally used in Maroc as antidiabetic treatment (Eddouks et al. 2005; 2007).
+The authors remarked that the couch grass rhizome aqueous extract is traditionally used in Morocco as antidiabetic treatment (Eddouks et al., 2005; 2007).